SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 If the condition evaluates to `false`, the current state of the program is invalid;
 code execution ends, and your app is terminated.
+Stopping execution immediately helps make the program easier to debug.
+In a program with unchecked assumptions, you might not notice this kind problem until much later when code elsewhere starts failing visibly, and after user data has been silently corrupted.
+Although termination isn't a good experience for your users, it contains the user impact of the problem and helps reduce data loss.

 You use assertions and preconditions to express the assumptions you make